harmony-one/h/progress/sun-hyuk-ahn.md

+2024-11-04 Mon: Finalized localnet smart contract deployment using Safe Singleton Factory.
+Now able to deploy Alto bundler with consistent deterministic addresses.
+Will work on testing simple accounts tomorrow.

+---

+2024-11-03 Sun (8 hr): On call monitoring hardfork and following up on validator activities.

+2024-11-02 Sat (8 hr): On call monitoring hardfork and following up on validator activities.

 2024-11-01 Fri: Coordinating with validators to get on board with the hard fork.
 On call attending testnet consensus lost and localnet fixes.

 2024-10-31 Thu: On call for the hard fork.
 Examining the new tool for external leader rotation.